 Our unique server-based methodology provides much more accurate results than speed tests on other comparison sites.
 Those sites use online speed tests, just like those you use to test your speeds at home.
 A VPN server might be under heavy load during the time of testing, yielding inaccurate results.

 Our method yields much more accurate results because we test speeds in a lab environment - three times a day, seven days a week, 365 days a year.
 The results you see are an average of the last 7 days.
 This means that a provider has to have consistently fast speeds if it wants to stand a chance of being recommended by ProPrivacy.

 VPN speed test methodology

-- We start by asking the VPN for an OpenVPN config (.ovpn) file for its servers based in Hong Kong, Netherlands, UK, and Australia
+- We start by asking the VPN for an OpenVPN config (.ovpn) file for its servers based in Hong Kong, the US, UK, and Australia.

 - We then test for average download speed by getting speed results across all four servers we have config files for.